njchakathon2020/location-system-api/README.md

 Then user need to create a project.
 On project creation it genereates API KEY which will be used to access the API services.

 This project implements two APIs.
-- Geocoding API:  It is used to get the geo-coordinated of the input station name
+- Geocoding API:  It is used to get the geo-coordinates of the input station name

      Syntax:

           https://api.geoapify.com/v1/geocode/search?text={search criteria}&apiKey=YOUR_API_KEY

- - Place API: It is used to get the inforamation about place like touris attaraction sites, supermarkets, station location, etc.
+ - Place API: It is used to get the inforamation about place like tourist attaraction sites, supermarkets, station location, etc.

      Syntax:
           https://api.geoapify.com/v2/places?{filters}&apiKey=YOUR_API_KEY